shirleychen003/spotify/README.md

 ## Overview

-This repo provides an analysis of how an artist's career can be affected by "cancel culture", and if the specific cancellable actions are more impactful.
+This repo provides an analysis of how an artist's audience can be affected by "cancel culture" and if different, controversial actions are more impactful on the artist's career.

 ## File Structure